Puja098765/devTinder/frontend/devTinder/README.md

 - New Page - see all my connections
 - New Page - See all my Connection Requests
 - Feature- Accept/Reject Connection Request
+- Send/Ignore the user card from thr feed